Common Social Media Marketing Mistakes

 Trying To Be On Every Social Platform

 You have to remember that not every social media platform is the same, and not all of them operate the same way.
-They may be promoting the same idea but may not be suitable for every business.
+They may be promoting the same idea, but it may only be suitable for some businesses.
 For example, TikTok & YouTube are ideal for businesses who like to promote video marketing, while other platforms such as Facebook and Instagram are more for content.
 On the other hand, LinkedIn is a B2B social platform suitable for business professionals.

 As you see for yourself, not every social platform is the same, and at the end of the day, it’ll depend on what you are trying to promote.
 For example, is your business promoting video marketing?
 Go for TikTok, or are you more focused on content?
 Go for Instagram and Facebook.